Tencent/soter/README.md

 TENCENT SOTER has been already used in scenarios like WeChat fingerprint payment, fingerprint authentication in Official Account Webpages and Mini Programs.

 You can get a consistent experience in fingerprint authenticating in your application, like what it is like in WeChat Payment, by getting access to TENCENT SOTER.

-We added support for HUAWEI devices and FaceID in version 2.0.

 ![SoterFramework](https://github.com/WeMobileDev/article/blob/master/assets/soter/SoterFramework.png)